mosceo/design-patterns/README.md

 * TemplateMethod — redefine certain steps of an algorithm in subclasses
 * Iterator — traverse a collection of objects
 * Composite — construct a tree-like structure of objects of the same type
+* State — object changes its behaviour when its internal state changes